Dasharo/docs/docs/osf-trivia-list/dasharo.md

 reference please check [coreboot project scope][coreboot-scope], we provide those in scope of validation we perform.
 * We provide seamless deployment - our documentation provide information about initial deployment, updates and recovery procedures.
-We working on commercial product called [Dasharo Tools Suite OS][dtsos], which will largely improve firmware deployment, hardware compatibility reporting and  binary blobs transmission wherever it is necessary, as well as recovery.
+We working on a product called [Dasharo Tools Suite OS][dtsos], which will largely improve firmware deployment, hardware compatibility reporting and  binary blobs transmission wherever it is necessary, as well as recovery.